Question and answer with Gina MacFalls, district director of special education

 Q: Talk a little bit about the staff.

 A: They make my job so much easier.
-I think the people we get in acclimate well to the district – they’re well trained, they seek advice, they take advantage of professional leaning opportunities and collaborate well with one another, and I think that make my job easier when I don’t have to chase after people.
+I think the people we get in acclimate well to the district – they’re well trained, they seek advice, they take advantage of professional learning opportunities and collaborate well with one another, and I think that make my job easier when I don’t have to chase after people.
 They have a lot on their plate just from the type of students they’re working with, but also have all of the paperwork and deadline requirements they have to adhere to.
 They’re great!

 Q: As the director, what are your responsibilities?